Domaine Gaëlle et Jérôme Meunier, Côte Chalonnaise

 |Producer||Gaëlle et Jérôme Meunier|

-Madame Maroslavac-Tremeau bid Jérôme a gracious farewell by giving the couple the chance to rent ten acres of her vines, predominately in the appellation of Puligny with a little in Santenay.
-Today, the Meuniers work 32 parcels, totaling 31 acres, from Puligny down to Rully.
-They farm sustainably and aim to produce vin de terroir that emphasizes fruit above all—wood strictly plays a supporting role—through low yields, spontaneous ferments, and little or no chaptalization.
+Madame Maroslavac-Tremeau bid Jérôme a gracious farewell by giving the couple the chance to rent over ten acres of her vines, predominantly in the appellation of Puligny with a little in Santenay.
+Today, the Meuniers work approximately 45 parcels, totaling 30 acres from Puligny down to Rully.
+Of that acreage, one-third of the crop is delivered straight to the co-op; what they bottle comes from almost 20 acres.
+They farm sustainably and aim to produce vin de terroir that emphasizes fruit above all—wood strictly plays a supporting role—through low yields, spontaneous ferments, and rarely any chaptalization at all.
 They typically do not fine their wines and filter lightly.
-Production averages 2,000 cases.
+Production averages 2,000 cases but has dipped considerably below that in recent short years.